psfotis/sqlseminar/docs/exercises/index.md

 b. to project only the name of an airline, the country where the airline is incorporated, and if it is still active.

-c. to project only the names and ids of the source and destination airports along with the number of stops in  the routes table.
+c. to project only the names and ids of the source and destination airports from the routes table.

 <br/><br/>
 ### <a name="s2"></a><u>2.
 INTERESTING FACTS USING SIMPLE SELECT-FROM-WHERE QUERIES</u>